malaviya-parth/TOC/03_Turing Machine/07_ProbsRedsRice/06_RiceTheorem.md

 17. L = { <M1,M2> | L(M1) $\neq$ L(M2) }
     - To check what we do is to find the L which is present in L(M1) but not in L(M2) or vice versa.
-    - e can't find find not in case because the smaller Turing machine will go to halt and hence UTM will halt, can't say Yes about it.
+    - We can't find, in case because the smaller Turing machine will go to halt and hence UTM will halt, can't say Yes about it.
     - Non-RE Language

 18. L = { <M1,M2> | L(M1) $\subseteq$ L(M2) }